 - MLDA cost data suggest that this approach can save an average of $540 per child, compared to use of full evaluation resources following screening.
 This represents a 42 percent cost savings relative to current assessment and evaluation costs.

-Contact us to learn more about the importance of MLDA in Connecticut or watch the Village for Children and Families’ “Before Problems Escalate.” video on MLDA.
+Learn more about the importance of MLDA and how it can help families by watching The Village for Children and Families’ “Before Problems Escalate.”
+MLDA video.

 For information on how to schedule an MLDA appointment click here.